ALM Antillean Airlines: History

+Cutting costs

-Due to the separate status of the Island of Aruba (1988) ALM had to contend with another competitor concerning the Aruba service: Air Aruba which was operating two NAMC YS-11 turboprop aircraft on flights to Curaçao Hato International Airport.
+Due to the separate status of the island of Aruba in 1988, ALM had to contend with another competitor concerning the Aruba service: Air Aruba, which was operating two NAMC YS-11 turboprops on flights to Curaçao.
 By early 1989 ALM was only serving thirteen destinations within the Caribbean basin and also Miami and New York.
 Although a price war was started between Air Aruba and ALM, this didn't last for long.
 In a few years, the prices for tickets between the three ABC-islands went back to their original levels or even higher.
 With the sharing of passengers between two competitors, profits on the Aruba-Curaçao route dwindled.
 Even worse was that the Miami-Curaçao route was also shared.
 The Miami-Curaçao route was considered one of ALM's most profitable routes.
-From 1970 through 1982, ALM's average loss was ANG 1.2 million per year or a total of 15.6M.
+From 1970 through 1982, ALM's average loss was ANG 1.2 million per year, or a total of 15.6M.
 As 1973-1978 showed a profit, in the remaining years the average loss was ANG 4.3 million, and probably heavier in the period after 1978.

-During the 1990s ALM managed to stay in business despite stiff US competition and political changes in the aviation industry. de Havilland Canada DHC-8 Dash 8 regional turboprop aircraft were added to the fleet.
+During the 1990s, ALM managed to stay in business despite stiff US competition and political changes in the aviation industry. de Havilland Canada DHC-8 Dash 8 regional turboprop aircraft were added to the fleet.
 Early 1991 KLM re-invested into ALM with some minor shares.
-But due to lack of government and public interest, ALM could not keep up and slowly went into a dire financial situation.
+However, due to a lack of government and public interest, ALM could not keep up and slowly went into a dire financial situation.
 By the year 2000, things were so bad that ALM was on the verge of bankruptcy.
 KLM had stopped its participation with ALM concerning the Amsterdam-Curaçao flights.
-Worse for ALM, the KLM flights to Europe and South America now were transferred to Bonaire Flamingo International Airport, leaving the just opened ALM catering building at Curaçao Hato airport unused.
-ALM went into bankruptcy by early September 2001.
-ALM was replaced by DCA an all new company using the older DC-9-32s.
-ALM's headquarters were located in Willemstad, Curaçao.
-Before ceasing operations in 2001, ALM was based at Hato International Airport.
+Worse for ALM, the KLM flights to Europe and South America now were transferred to Bonaire's Flamingo International Airport, leaving the just-open ALM catering building at Curaçao Hato airport unused.
+ALM went into bankruptcy by early September 2001 and was then replaced by Dutch Caribbean Airlines, an all-new company using their older DC-9-32s.